tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 As an administrator:
 1. Install and configure Swingbench to simulate a transaction processing workload.
+2. Enable Compute auto scaling in Autonomous Database and monitor the performance.

 ### Required Artifacts

 - A pre-provisioned instance of Autonomous database and Developer Client image.

 Refer to the Lab 2: **Connect securely with Visual Studio code**.

 ## Task 1: Download and install Swingbench